patrykmrozek/FysicsEngine/README.md

 # FysicsEngine

 Physics engine written in C.
-Visual examples make with SDL.
+Visual examples made with SDL.

 ## Progress as of 28/07/25
 ### AABB Collision Test